andyatkinson/andyatkinson.github.io/_posts/2020-06-04-rails-api-jwt-authentication.md

 #### bcrypt gem

-Since the scope of JWT does not include usernamd and password authentication, we're going to bring in the [bcrypt gem](https://github.com/codahale/bcrypt-ruby) and use Rails' `has_secure_password` functionality, to store a hashed password for our users.
+Since the scope of JWT does not include username and password authentication, we're going to bring in the [bcrypt gem](https://github.com/codahale/bcrypt-ruby) and use Rails' `has_secure_password` functionality, to store a hashed password for our users.
 In the example [rideshare application](https://github.com/andyatkinson/rideshare/pull/18), we set up an authentication endpoint where a username and password can be submitted.

-Once the user supplies their usernamd and password, they receive a JWT formatted JSON response to use in future requests.
+Once the user supplies their username and password, they receive a JWT formatted JSON response to use in future requests.

 #### jwt gem